Nike-Inc/cerberus-consul-puppet-module/README.md

 ### Setup Requirements

 This puppet module assumes the base image already has tools like unzip and awscli installed.
-Its assumed that splunk is also installed on the base image.

 ## Usage